K. M. Chandy: Death

-On 7 September 1998 Prof. K.M Chandy's earthly journey concluded, leaving behind an enduring legacy that encompasses his remarkable contributions to co-operatives, education, politics, and his roles as a governor.
-His life story continues to reverberate throughout Kerala and beyond, a testament to his exceptional leadership and the mark he left on Indian governance.
+On 7 September 1998 Prof. K.M Chandy passed away, leaving behind a legacy that encompasses his contributions to co-operatives, education, politics, and his roles as a governor.
+His life story, his contributions had an impact throughout Kerala and beyond.

 Biographies

 He couldn't complete his autobiography titled "Jeevitha Vazhiyorakazhchakal" due to his sudden death, but later it was published by Labour (India) publications in 1999 after his death.

 A biography on him titled "Varika Varika Sahajare" was written by Pala K.M.
 Mathew published by Current Books in 2009.